 We need your help to make this work!

 Students participating in our Rainmakers Internship Preparation Program (RIPP) will be able to join a series of teleconferences and webinars with experienced business people and college/technical school admissions officers who will discuss wide-ranging workforce and education issues, such as what they look for in a new hire, how important an academic or business credential is, what it means to have ‘grit,’ what it takes to get into a college, university, or trade school, and many more topics that connect to work and education experiences.
-Candidates (participating students) will also hear from young professionals who will talk about their experiences entering the world of work.
+Our Rainmakers Candidates (participating students) will also hear from young professionals who will talk about their experiences entering the world of work.

 Business people will also serve as ‘consultants’ and Mentors during the RIPP experience, answering key questions from participating students about how to secure and serve an internship.